TR0N-ZEN/aboutLinux/programs/find.md

 which is equivalent to: `find "CMD" /tmp/ -name '*\.dockerfile'`.
 <br>

-Find files containering 'docker-compose.', segment the name on each dot and print the fourth and fifth segement separatated by a dot.
+Find files containing the text 'docker-compose.',
+segment the name on each dot and
+print the fourth and fifth segement separatated by a dot.
 `find . -name '*docker-compose.*' | awk 'BEGIN {FS="."} {system("mkdir "$4"."$5)}'`